jollyjerr/knowledge/business/data-visualization/evaluation.md

 - Give your collaborators the tool and let them play with it.
 Make sure to ask them to document things like interesting findings or confusing settings/bugs with screenshots

+## Experimental Design

+More precise than insights, but less about the domain.
+Measure how people complete a specific set of tasks under different conditions.

+1. Form a specific question
+2. Generate a set of falsifiable hypotheses
+3. Determine your independent (what you change) and dependent (what you measure) variables.
+4. Build your stimuli & experimental infrastructure (task framing, how to complete task, data collection, etc.)

+- experimental tasks: statistical, comparison (which approach is more effective), decision making (choose an approach for a given scenario)
+- experimental stimuli: the items people use to complete the tasks (where does data come from?)
+- independent variables (each participant can see one, all, or some conditions)
+- dependent variables: things to measure (time, accuracy, number of interactions, etc.)
+- control variables: things that might affect your result (order, etc.)

+### Analyze your data

+Descriptive statistics:

+Use measures of the data distribution to estimate whether there's differences between independent variables.

+Inferential Tests:

+Use statistical tests to estimate the likelihood that your observed differences reflect true difference.

+## Evaluation Trade Offs

+Qualitative:

+- holistic input
+- real-world use
+- richer data
+- less controlled
+- slower
+- less precise

+Experimental

+- highly precise
+- more generalizable
+- easier to understand
+- less specific
+- less detailed
+- more abstract

+### Formative Evaluation

+Test our understanding of the problem space and gather insight into the user's processes.
+Measure how well different designs optimize for a given set of tasks or goals.

+Area Survey: what are the core tasks and needs of the problem Preference Mining: what design do people like

+### Summative Qualitative Evaluation

+Measure how well a given tool supports a domain.
+Provide a measure of performance against a target baseline.

+Thinkaloud: what are users' impressions of a tool
+Horserace: which design is most efficient for a set of tasks popular vote: what design do people like best